-Brian is a member of the Board of Directors of the National Cable & Telecommunications Association (NCTA) where he served as Chairman for two consecutive terms from 2005 to 2007 and from 1995 to 1996 when the landmark deregulatory 1996 Telecommunications Act became law.
-He is Director Emeritus of CableLabs, the research and development consortium for the cable industry where he served three terms as Chairman.
-Brian is a member of the Business Roundtable, a CEO only organization based in Washington, D.C., and also served on the President’s Council on Jobs and Competitiveness.
+Brian is a member of the Business Roundtable and served on President Obama’s Council on Jobs and Competitiveness.
+He is on the Advisory Board of Tsinghua University School of Economics and Management.
+He also served as Chairman of the National Cable & Telecommunications Association (NCTA) for two consecutive terms and is Director Emeritus of CableLabs, the research and development consortium for the cable industry, where he served three terms as Chairman.

 An All-American in squash, Brian competed six times in the Maccabiah Games in Israel.
 He and his wife, Aileen, live in Philadelphia.